anoochit/flutter_dashpi/README.md

 # Flutter Dashboard for Raspberry Pi

-A new dashboad app for Raspberry Pi 4
+A new dashboard app for Raspberry Pi 4